© Jolly Back 2018

 Student Voices Heard in Primary Health & Safety Reps Programme

-I’ve had had the pleasure of supporting Aspire Academies Trust, Cornwall with back health resources, physiotherapy advice and low height working equipment for their committed teaching and support staff for several years.
+I’ve had the pleasure of supporting Aspire Academy Trust, Cornwall with back health resources, physiotherapy advice and low height working equipment for their committed teaching and support staff for several years.
 I genuinely value and enjoy working with Aspire’s Health and Safety Team, so when I was asked to contribute ergonomics and back health advice for their innovative “Health & Safety Student Representatives Training”, I was eager to help and learn more.

 - Why was Aspire’s H&S Student Rep Programme set up?

 I previously worked in Further Education where the Student Voice had great influence.
 When I was asked to take on H&S for Aspire I said I had to make it fun, and who better to inform us of H&S issues but our students as they use the equipment and we need their input.
 Fortunately, our CEO thought that was a brilliant idea and gave the green light.
 The students have made a huge impact on “getting things done” – even simple things like requesting we put mirrors in the boys’ toilets.
 It has been a hard journey and the buy in from Heads was not very positive initially.
 However, with support from other Heads and their influence, combined with the impact of positive changes being implemented by our reps, it has eventually moved it to full engagement with all schools this year.
 It has taken 3 ½ years to get us to where we are now.
 We started with 22 Reps and now have 74 with another 30 coming on board this year.
 Sian and I work closely with the EYFS Team, and our H&S policy is written to accommodate DfE regulations and expectations.

 - What do you enjoy about training your Student H&S Reps?